uclaacm/learning-lab-crash-course-su20/03-intro-js/README.md

 Oh no!
 Unfortunately, this means that to truly "copy" an object, you can't just make another variable and give it the same value.
 This is the exact same concept that exists in C++, Java, etc. with objects and deep copying.

 So, is there a solution?
 Kind of?
 Many different JS libraries implement their own version of deep copying, and since ES6 (a version of Javascript), fancy functions like `Object.assign()` and the shorthand [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) can be used.
 We're not going to go into the details, but it's useful!

+One last thing you might ask: do you have to `delete` objects that you're done with?
+No!
+Javascript is a *garbage collected* language, so the interpreter handles freeing memory once an object is deallocated.
+It also handles memory allocation, so `malloc` won't be haunting you anytime soon!

 ### let, var, and const